 1. Start with a casual conversation

 Do not just drop the breakup bomb on your partner out of the blue.
 Start with a casual conversation and gauge their mood.
 If they seem extremely happy, sad, or angry, abort the mission right away.
 Try another time.
 You should bring up the topic only when you feel they are in a neutral mood, that is, neither too happy nor sad.
-Also, ensure you drop some subtle hints before finally revealing what is on your mind.
+Also, ensure you drop some subtle hints about closing this chapter of your relationship before finally revealing what is on your mind.

 2. Be firm on your decision

 You may find it awkward and difficult to type a breakup text, but do not try to beat around the bush or sugar-coat your words.
-You have decided to break up, so stand by it and make it known to your partner in clear terms.
+You have decided to break up and discontinue the broken relationship, so stand by it and make it known to your partner in clear terms.
 Do not show that you are unsure of your decision.
 It might give them the hope that they can make things work again.
 Be very clear about the message you are trying to convey to them.

 3. Be considerate

 Try to be considerate and tell them how sorry you feel that things had to end like this.
 Let them know that you couldn’t help doing it through a text.

 4. Be honest

 They will surely want to know the reason why you are breaking up with them.
 Try to be as honest as you can.
 The truth might be bitter, but at least they know what went wrong and may keep it in mind the next time they get into a relationship.